 There is more to entering God’s kingdom and right relations with the Father than church attendance and doing good deeds (See Isaiah 64:6).
 Just because you teach Sunday School, sing in the choir, usher, run a Bible study, or even preach the word, does not mean that you belong to the body of Christ.
 Those things do not get you to heaven, so to speak.
 They are merely activities that anyone can accomplish.
 For example, someone who academically studies the Bible can regurgitate what they have learned to a class.
 That does not mean that he or she has a personal relationship with God.
 The same is true with choir members, etc.

 Paul told us that God is reconciling us to Himself through Jesus Christ.

 2 Corinthians 5:18-21 (NKJV) Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation, that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.
 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.

 Jesus didn’t sacrifice his life so that we would have buildings to worship in, a plethora of religious denominations, or even a religion we call Christianity.
 Jesus died so that you would be reconciled to God.
 To be reconciled in this context means to be brought into an agreement or right relations with God.
-Reconciliation means to bring us into accord with God in that we are in right relations with Him through Jesus Christ (it is not based on what we have done ?
-See Ephesians 2:8).
+Reconciliation means to bring us into accord with God in that we are in right relations with Him through Jesus Christ and is not based on what we have done (see Ephesians 2:8).

 Jesus said, ”I am the way, the truth, and the life.
 No one comes to the Father except through me”